 The intent of the SGIP program is to provide a statewide integrated approach to increasing individual customer resiliency, reducing the electrical grid's net peak demand, reducing electric ratepayer costs, and reducing emissions of greenhouse gases and localized air pollution.
 Historically, the SGIP has reached low-income customers at a much lower rate than customers qualifying through other eligibility pathways.
 This Decision addresses how the \$280 million in new AB 209 funds are allocated to residential low-income customers and makes changes to existing SGIP budget categories.
 The decision also examines updates to other SGIP rules which apply universally to existing and future funds that may be appropriated and authorized for the SGIP.
-The AB 209 funding augments the current budget allocations for FY 2020-2024 established by D.20-01-021 from the four large IOUs' ratepayer collections.12
+The AB 209 funding augments the current budget allocations for FY 2020-2024 established by D.20-01-021 from the four large IOUs' ratepayer collections.
+13

-The Commission's goal is to ensure that the SGIP equity budget13 investments bring positive economic and workforce development opportunities to the state's most disadvantaged communities; help reduce or avoid need to operate conventional gas facilities in these communities, and ensure low-income customers and non- profit or public sector organizations in disadvantaged or low-income communities have access to energy storage resources incentivized through SGIP.14 The additional funding, authorized in the related budget bill for AB 209, coupled with the other programmatic changes adopted in this decision will further support these goals and ensure compliance with Section 379.10.
+The Commission's goal is to ensure that the SGIP equity budget14 investments bring positive economic and workforce development opportunities to the state's most disadvantaged communities; help reduce or avoid need to operate conventional gas facilities in these communities, and ensure low-income customers and non- profit or public sector organizations in disadvantaged or low-income communities have access to energy storage resources incentivized through SGIP.15 The additional funding, authorized in the related budget bill for

-12 D.20-01-021 SGIP Revisions Pursuant to SB 700 and other Program Changes, https://docs.cpuc.ca.gov/PublishedDocs/Published/G000/M325/K979/325979689.PDF.
+13 D.20-01-021 SGIP Revisions Pursuant to SB 700 and other Program Changes, https://docs.cpuc.ca.gov/PublishedDocs/Published/G000/M325/K979/325979689.PDF.

-13 The SGIP Equity Budget consists of the following: Residential Equity Solar and Storage, Non-Residential Equity Storage, Equity Resilience, San Joaquin Valley Residential, San Joaquin Valley Non-Residential.
+14 The SGIP Equity Budget consists of the following: Residential Equity Solar and Storage, Non-Residential Equity Storage, Equity Resilience, San Joaquin Valley Residential, San Joaquin Valley Non-Residential.

-14 D.17-10-004 at Finding of Fact (FOF) 1 and 2; D.19-09-027 at 5.
+15 D.17-10-004 at Finding of Fact (FOF) 1 and 2; D.19-09-027 at 5.